 2. Incline plank

-- Stand straight in front of the chair, table, or box, then kneel down and place your forearm on the stuff.
+- Stand straight in front of the chair, table, or box, then kneel and place your forearm on the stuff.
 Make sure your body makes at least a 30-45 degree incline.

 - Now lift your knees off the ground and kick your legs behind you to form a straight line from head to heel.

-- Make sure your weight stays on your forearms and toes.
-Brace your core and hold it in this position for at least 30 seconds.
+- Brace your core and hold it in this position for at least 30 seconds.

-3. Kneeling plank
+3. Kneeling Plank

-How to do the plank on knees
+How to do the plank on knees:

 - Sit on your knees and place your forearms on the mat slightly shorter than shoulder-width apart.
 Make sure your arms are placed directly below your shoulders and your feet behind you.